Recommended Lane: Jungle

 This ability is great for stacking Fury fast.

 In her dragon form, her empowered attack is dealt in an area in front of her.
 Killing the Mountain Drake grants this ability a slow and that slow applies to all enemies damaged in the area.

-Auto attacks extends the duration of this ability and when in Dragon form, the size of the ability scales with Shyvana’s larger size.
+Auto attacks extend the duration of this ability and when in Dragon form, the size of the ability scales with Shyvana’s larger size.

 Flame Breath is an AoE skill shot that deals magic damage and marks enemies hit with “Scorched” status.
 The Scorched enemies are dealt bonus HP% based magic damage that procs as on-hit effects on her auto attacks.
-This make it synergize well with her Q, Twin Bite.
+This makes it synergize well with her 1st, Twin Bite.

 In her dragon form, Flame Breath explodes when it reaches an enemy champion or max distance.
 The explosion then deals magic DPS on enemies inside the explosion radius while Scorching them.

 The upgraded version of Flame Breath turns the bonus damage on Scorched enemies into true damage.